dercoder/omnipay-wirecard/README.md

             'amount' => '100.00'
         ];

-If any required parameter is missing you will get a validation Exception:
+If any required parameter is missing you will get an InvalidRequestException:

         $request = $gateway->purchase($parameters);